lightwolf/HydraNSI/README.md

 From an environment where both `usdview` and the NSI command-line renderer `renderdl` can be executed:

-- On your terminal, launch `usdview`:
+- In your terminal, add the plugin to USD's search path when launching `usdview`:

     ```bash
-    usdview /path/to/file.usd
+    env PXR_PLUGINPATH_NAME=builddir/output/hdNSI/resources usdview /path/to/file.usd
     ```
+    Where builddir is your cmake build directory for HydraNSI.
+Adjust if your changed the default install location.
-- Switch to View> Hydra Renderer: “NSI”.
+- Switch to View> Hydra Renderer: “3Delight”.
 - Try loading some USD or ABC files, e.g:
   - [Pixar Kitchen](http://graphics.pixar.com/usd/files/Kitchen_set.zip)
   - [Pixar Instanced city](http://graphics.pixar.com/usd/files/PointInstancedMedCity.zip)